riscv/riscv-bitmanip/README.md

     $ make runtest

-This process is self checking, and will report a set of passing/failing tests at the end.
+This process is self-checking, and will report a set of passing/failing tests at the end.

 ## Clean Sandbox
 To remove all generated files: